Harrow, London: History

 The modern town centre of Harrow was formerly known as Greenhill, and was a small hamlet of farms at the foot of Harrow Hill.
 For almost a millennium, the centre of Harrow was atop the hill, but this began to change during the 19th century.
 Circa 1852, the village had 8 houses, 17 cottages, and one inn, with 141 people.
 This area was part of the hundred of Gore, in the historic county of Middlesex.
 In 1850 a local board district was established for the central part of the ancient parish of Harrow on the Hill, including the old village and the adjoining hamlets of Greenhill, Roxeth, and Sudbury.
+One of the oldest surviving buildings, in what is today Harrow, is the Grade I listed Headstone Manor from the 14th century.